 Context window limits to keep in mind

-When piping files into Ollama, you are limited by Gemma 4's context window.
+When piping files into Ollama, you are limited by the context window of the variant you loaded.
 A rough rule: 1 token is approximately 4 characters, so 128K tokens gives you roughly 500KB of code in a single prompt.
-For a typical web project, that covers dozens of files comfortably.
+The E2B and E4B tags are listed with 128K context in Ollama; the 26B and 31B tags are listed with 256K.
 For larger codebases, be selective about which files you include, or use Aider which handles intelligent file selection automatically.

 Getting the Most Out of Inline Code Completions